tendermint/tendermint/docs/architecture/adr-074-timeout-params.md

 	* Make progress as soon as the node has 100% of the precommits.

-### Overview of Proposed Change
+### Overview of Change

-This ADR proposes consolidating the timeout parameters and migrating them from the node-local `config.toml` file into the network-global consensus parameters.
+We will consolidate the timeout parameters and migrate them from the node-local `config.toml` file into the network-global consensus parameters.
-The consensus parameters are the same across all validators on the network.

-A sane default will be provided by Tendermint for each of these parameters and networks will be able to update the parameters as they see fit.
-Local updates to these parameters will no longer be possible; instead, the application will control updating the parameters.
-Applications using the Cosmos SDK will be automatically be able to change the values of these consensus parameters [via a governance proposal][cosmos-sdk-consensus-params].
-This ADR also proposes consolidating the 8 timeout parameters into 6.
-These 6 parameters would be as follows:
+The 8 timeout parameters will be consolidated down to 6.
+These will be as follows:

 * `TimeoutPropose`
 	* Same as current `TimeoutPropose`.
 * `TimeoutProposeDelta`
 	* Same as current `TimeoutProposeDelta`.
 * `TimeoutVote`
-	* Parameter that governs how long validators wait for votes in both the prevote and precommit phase of the consensus algorithm.
-This parameter will subsume the current `TimeoutPrevote` and `TimeoutPrecommit` parameters.
+	* How long validators wait for votes in both the prevote and precommit phase of the consensus algorithm.
+This parameter subsumes the current `TimeoutPrevote` and `TimeoutPrecommit` parameters.
 * `TimeoutVoteDelta`
-	* Parameter that governs how much the `TimeoutVote` will grow each successive round.
+	* How much the `TimeoutVote` will grow each successive round.
-	 This parameter will subsume the current `TimeoutPrevoteDelta` and `TimeoutPrecommitDelta` parameters.
+	 This parameter subsumes the current `TimeoutPrevoteDelta` and `TimeoutPrecommitDelta` parameters.
 * `TimeoutCommit`
 	* Same as current `TimeoutCommit`.
 * `SkipTimeoutCommit`
 	* Same as current `SkipTimeoutCommit`.

+A safe default will be provided by Tendermint for each of these parameters and networks will be able to update the parameters as they see fit.
+Local updates to these parameters will no longer be possible; instead, the application will control updating the parameters.
+Applications using the Cosmos SDK will be automatically be able to change the values of these consensus parameters [via a governance proposal][cosmos-sdk-consensus-params].

 This change is low risk.
 While these values may be configured, many running chains do not change these parameters from their default values.
 For example, initializing